 Benefits of Ceramic Pool Tile

 Ceramic pool tile gives you limitless possibilities to design the pool of your dreams.
 Recreate a hotel pool from a memorable vacation or draw up a design from your own imagination.
-From intricate mosaic tile and custom depth markers to non-slip glazes to decorate your pool deck, ceramic tile lets you put your personality into every detail of your pool.
+From intricate mosaic tile and custom depth markers to commercial approved slip-resistant glazes to decorate your pool deck, ceramic tile lets you put your personality into every detail of your pool.

 Handmade ceramic tile is durable and in swimming pools, it’s no different.
 Resistant to frost, fading, and chemicals* a ceramic tile pool will retain its luxury resort luster year after year.
 Ceramic pool tile is easier to clean than other pool surfaces so you can spend more time enjoying your pool and less time keeping it clean.